ethyca/fides/docs/fidesops/docs/tutorial/execute_privacy_request.md

     5) Defined Policies describing what data we're looking for and what to do with that data.

 For our last step, we'll write a method that will let us create a Privacy Request.
-We need to specify the Policy we want applied to that Privacy Request, as well as the starting Identities of the user we'll need to locate the remaining user information:
+We need to specify the Policy we want applied to that Privacy Request, as well as the starting identity of the user we'll need to locate the remaining user information:

 ### Define helper method